CharlotteAnne/CharlotteAnne/README.md

 ### Ahoy, hoy! 👋
-* I'm a bioinformatician specialising in RNA biology.
+* I'm a computational biologist specialising in RNA biology.
 * I completed my PhD at the Francis Crick Institute in London with Prof. Jernej Ule and Prof. Nick Luscombe.
 * I am currently based at UK DRI at King's College London where I am a postgraduate research associate in Prof. Jernej Ule's group.
 * I also work with [Goodwright](https://goodwright.com/) to produce high quality bioinformatics software.